 Nickel Electroplating

-Nickel electroplating deposits controlled nickel layers for wear resistance, corrosion protection, improved solderability, and decorative finish on conductive substrates.
+Nickel electroplating deposits a controlled nickel layer on metal parts to improve corrosion and wear resistance, solderability, and appearance with uniform coverage on conductive surfaces.

 Overview